apecloud/kubeblocks/docs/developer_docs/api-reference/backup.md

 </em>
 </td>
 <td>
-<p>name describes the name of the recovery action based on the current backup.</p>
+<p>Describes the name of the restore action based on the current backup.</p>
 </td>
 </tr>
 <tr>